Indiana vs Kent State Players to Watch - First Round

 Indiana Players to Watch

-Trey Galloway is putting up 6.8 points, 2 assists and 3 rebounds per game.
+Trey Galloway posts 6.8 points, 3 rebounds and 2 assists per contest, shooting 47.1% from the floor.

 Kent State Players to Watch

-Malique Jacobs gets the Golden Flashes 13 points, 5.2 rebounds and 3.6 assists per contest.
-He also puts up 2.7 steals (fourth in college basketball) and 0.8 blocked shots.
+Malique Jacobs is putting up 13 points, 5.2 rebounds and 3.6 assists per contest, making 39.3% of his shots from the field.

-Miryne Thomas is averaging a team-best 5.5 rebounds per game.
-And he is producing 10.6 points and 0.8 assists, making 41% of his shots from the floor and 34.9% from beyond the arc, with 1.9 triples per contest.
+Miryne Thomas is the Golden Flashes' top rebounder (5.5 per game), and he posts 10.6 points and 0.8 assists.

-Chris Payton is posting 6.6 points, 4.8 rebounds and 0.4 assists per game, making 75% of his shots from the field.
+Chris Payton gets the Golden Flashes 6.6 points, 4.8 rebounds and 0.4 assists per contest.
+He also averages 0.3 steals and 1 block.

-The Golden Flashes get 5.6 points, 5 rebounds and 0.3 assists per game from Cli'Ron Hornbeak.
+The Golden Flashes receive 5.6 points, 5 rebounds and 0.3 assists per game from Cli'Ron Hornbeak.

 Indiana Top Performers (Last 10 Games)